nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Appointment**: A scheduled meeting between a patient and a medical professional, encompassing a specific date, time period and description.

-* **Appointment List**: A list of appointments of all patients, displayed chronologically in the right hand side of the application.
+* **Appointment List**: A list of appointments of all patients, displayed chronologically on the right hand side of the application.

 * **NRIC**: National Registration Identity Card, a unique 9-character identifier used to distinguish each patient or medical worker.